No. 10 Iowa wins 77-75 as free throws cost No. 14 Rutgers

 BIG PICTURE

-Iowa: Seen as one of the favorites to win the Big Ten behind Garza.
-How long McCaffery is out, and how Iowa’s offense responds, will be key.
+Iowa: How long McCaffery is out, and how Iowa’s offense responds, will be key.
 The Hawkeyes offense looked out of sync in his absence — the coach’s son averages 4.5 assists per game.

 UP NEXT